John Shaw (naval officer): 1801–1811

 Taking command of USS George Washington on 4 May 1801, Shaw sailed the vessel to deliver tribute to Algiers, and repatriated Americans who had been captured by the deys there.
 When he returned to the US after his tour abroad, new laws reduced his monthly pay to US$20.
 Taking a furlough from the US Navy, Shaw mastered an East Indiaman for 18 months: from the US to Isle de France to Guangdong and back to the US.
 When he returned to the Navy in September 1804, pursuant a new 22-May law, Shaw was promoted to master commandant.
 The following May, Shaw was given USS John Adams to serve US interests in the First Barbary War, but he arrived after the declaration of peace; Shaw returned Adams to Washington, D.C. in December 1805.

 Shaw was assigned to New Orleans in January 1806, instructed to commission a gunboat flotilla to patrol the Gulf of Mexico.
 Before the year's end, Shaw learned of the Burr conspiracy, and pushed for the construction of more gunboats—to stand against Burr's revolution, should it come to pass—without instruction to do so.
 In February 1807 at Natchez, Mississippi, Shaw mustered 61 guns, 448 US Military men, and the ketches Ætna and Vesuvius to capture the former vice president of the United States (VP).
 After Burr's capture, Shaw testified against him in Richmond, Virginia.
 In the aftermath of the Chesapeake–Leopard affair, Shaw sat on the court-martial of Commodore James Barron.
 On 27 August 1807, Shaw was promoted to captain, and from March 1808 to July 1810, he served at the Norfolk Naval Shipyard.

 On 7 July 1810, Shaw was made commander of the New Orleans naval station—an assignment that was "proof of the Department's confidence, as he had given satisfaction when there before, and was very acceptable to the inhabitants."
 This assignment placed Captain Shaw under Major General James Wilkinson, the commander of all United States Armed Forces in the Louisiana Purchase since 1803.
 Wilkinson had been part of the Burr conspiracy before betraying the former VP, and though repeatedly acquitted, Shaw disliked serving under the man; his protestations to the Navy Department earned him naught but an order to cooperate with the senior Army officer.
-Before the 1812 outbreak of war with Great Britain, Shaw assisted in suppressing an "insurrection of the blacks."
+In January 1811, Shaw assisted in suppressing the 1811 German Coast uprising, a slave rebellion which began on plantations near New Orleans.
+Writing that he had "never before been witness to such general confusion and dismay", Shaw ordered 40 US Navy sailors under his command to join a force of 30 US Army regulars and two volunteer militia companies to defeat the rebels.
+This force never saw combat as the rebels retreated before being annihilated by another group of militiamen.